IGNITED BY

 This environment has laid the technical foundations for Bianchet from its inception.
 In this part of Switzerland, watchmaking is approached as a discipline focused on structure and performance.
 The movements are conceptualized as mechanical systems first, with balance, reliability, and durability serving as the primary indicators of their worth.

 The tourbillon, distinguished by its complexity and architectural significance, has naturally emerged as the centerpiece of the brand's mechanical philosophy.
-It is within this network of engineers, artisans, and specialized suppliers that Bianchet has developed the technical lexicon that characterizes its timepieces today.
+Each Bianchet timepiece is machined, bevelled, and assembled entirely within the Manufacture in La Chaux-de-Fonds, where engineers and artisans work under the same roof from raw component to finished watch.

 FRENCH

 On the French side, this heritage is closely linked to architecture.
-Jean-Louis Girodet, an architect based in Lyon, dedicated his work to geometry, proportion, and the relationship between structure and human scale.
+Jean-Louis Girodet, father of Emmanuelle Girodet Festa Bianchet, an architect based in Lyon, dedicated his work to geometry, proportion, and the relationship between structure and human scale.
 His career developed at a time when architecture relied on drawing, research, and rigorous thinking rather than speed or effect.

 He worked on major public projects, including the Gare de Lyon Part-Dieu, where clarity of structure and flow were essential.
 His approach earned him national recognition and led to his selection as the Grand Prix de Rome winner, followed by a multi-year residency at the Villa Medici.